SoftwareDevisers/CourTools-Add-Users-With-Basic-Bypass/README.md

 2. Once you have added all your data to that file, make sure to save it.

-3. Double click the run_tool.exe file for the program to run.
+3. Double click the Add User Tool.exe file for the program to run.

 Required fields:
     * EMAIL